GianDutra/Upload.ai/README.md

 # Run the application in developer mode
 $ npm run dev

-# Run the node server in developer mode
+# Run the node server in developer mode (backend code is in the other repository)
-$ npm run server
+$ npm run dev

+# Run Prisma migration
+$ npx prisma migrate dev

+# Seed the database with prompts
+$ npx prisma db seed

+# Run Prisma Studio for database management
+$ npx prisma studio

 # The app will open by default on port: 5173 - go to http://localhost:5173/